TonsOfFunn/todo-browser-ext/README.md

 # 🦦 Otter Todo Extension

-A beautiful, modern browser extension for managing your daily tasks with a playful otter theme!
+A modern browser extension for managing your daily tasks with a playful otter theme!

 ## ✨ Features